 The most common way an IRA acquires assets is simply to use funds in the account to buy investments in a pure cash transaction.
 However, if the retirement account does not have enough capital to acquire the desired asset, it can exercise a few other options.
 The IRA can partner funds with another person (including your personal funds) or entity (such as another IRA), or the retirement account can borrow funds in the form of a non-recourse loan.
+Non-recourse loans can trigger certain tax liability depending on your investment structure.
+This article explains what a non-recourse loan is, and how UBIT and UDFI impact real estate investments in your IRA.

 What is a non-recourse loan?